 How many casual leave days are allowed in a year?

-The number of casual leave days an employee is entitled to each year typically depends on the state where the company operates, as leave policies vary from state to state.
+The number of casual leave days an employee is entitled to each year entirely depends on the company and the state from which the company operates.
 However, most state legislations have similar provisions when it comes to casual leave entitlements.
 On average, employees are granted a minimum of seven days of casual leave per year.
 This ensures employees have sufficient time off to manage personal emergencies without impacting their annual leave or sick leave balances.

 What are the benefits of having casual leave in the workplace?